NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Eval forces should be per particle so we don't need to spilt integration into two particle loops ?

-Do eval forces calls within integration (2 steps) dont even need to store force on pts now (but still will) could just return it directly to body of integrate callee
+Do eval forces calls within integration (2 steps) dont even need to store force on pts now (but still will) could just return it directly to body of integrate callee.

 Min/Max ranges won't work no more, need to eval these separately over all pts.

+Yep so Integrate now calls `Eval_Forces()` per particle within its particle for loop, `Eval_Forces()` takes in a single particle input to calculate forces onto, thus it can be called multiple times within a single integrate loop to eval the forces for multistep integration methods, without needing separate calls and separate particle for loops over all particles to get new forces based on half step integrated postions etc.

 ##### Simulation behaviour